Introduction to Political Science

 I used Statecraft in my introductory International Relations course, and it was a big hit among my 150 students.
 Statecraft is an extremely helpful teaching tool that helps to engage students who have different ways of learning, and brings a fun element into the classroom.
 Not only did they get to experience IR from an entirely new perspective, they also got to know each other really well and develop a sense of camaraderie.
 Their Statecraft country groups turned into study groups and helped them to get more involved in the course in general.
 I highly recommend Statecraft!"A VERY USEFUL ACTIVE LEARNING TOOL"

 I use Statecraft whenever I teach the Introduction to International Relations course.
 Statecraft has been a great teaching tool to reiterate important concepts from the text that makes the learning experience enjoyable for students.
 It enables greater interaction in the classroom and generates interesting debates on competing domestic and foreign policy goals.
 Students come away with a better understanding of the complexities and challenges of policy making.
-It is a very useful active learning tool that students can benefit from tremendously.how Statecraft ir works
+It is a very useful active learning tool that students can benefit from tremendously.how Statecraft Introduction to Political Science works for understanding the political world

 Easy Set-up & Launch